 Venture capital funds are private equity-style investment vehicles that invest in startups for ownership in those companies.
 They do not trade publicly on the stock exchange.

 Venture capital funds come in two primary varieties: seed and later stage.
-Seed funds raise money from limited partners to invest in a portfolio of startups, aiding them to expand, eventually leading them to IPO, merges, or acquisition by other companies.
+Seed funds raise money from limited partners to invest in a portfolio of startups, aiding them to expand, eventually leading them to IPO, merges, or patent acquisitions by other companies.

 In addition to investing in startups, venture capitalists may provide second-stage financing – known as bridge funding.
 This type of loan usually has a short-term interest-only commitment.